 How to integrate Apache Spark, Intellij Idea and Scala

 I love Jupyter Notebook.
 It is really useful when I want to present some code, let someone reproduce my research or just learn how to use new tools and libraries.
-I use Jupyter almost every day and, as many others, I started learning Spark and developed my first data analysis pipelines using interactive notebooks and Python API.
-Then I realized that I want more and running notebooks locally is not enough for me, so I signed up for Databricks Community Ediditon subscription.
-Databricks allows to forget about the problems related to setting up and maintaining the environment.
+I use Jupyter almost every day and, as many others, when I first started learning Spark I developed my first data analysis pipelines using interactive notebooks and Python API.
+Then I have realized that I wanted more and running notebooks locally was not enough for me, so in 2015, I signed up for Databricks Community Ediditon subscription.
+Databricks allowed to forget about the problems related to setting up and maintaining the environment.

-Everyone who is learning and using Spark eventually realize that Python API is not as powerful and flexible as the core language of the framework - Scala.
-This language allows to start feeling the full power of Spark comprising Analytics, Streaming and Graph processing tools.
+Everyone who is learning and using Spark eventually realizes that Python API is not as powerful and flexible as the core language of the framework - Scala.
+This language allows to start feeling the full power of Spark comprising analytics, streaming and graph processing tools.
 However, Spark is just yet another framework for large scale data analytics.
 Yes, it is convenient and powerful, but it has a limited number of algorithms and sometimes you need to implement your own custom algorithm.
 And that is the moment when you need an IDE.

-I faced this problem when we decided to implement a recommendation algorithm that was recently developed in LTS2 where I pursue my PhD degree.
-The algorithm has custom loss function, gradient, update rules and tricky optimization part, so I cannot use the recommendation algorithms already implemented in Spark (e. g.
+I faced this problem for the first time in 2016, when we decided to implement a recommendation algorithm that was recently developed in LTS2 where I just started my PhD.
+The algorithm had a custom loss function, gradient, update rules and tricky optimization part, so I could not use the recommendation algorithms already implemented in Spark (e. g.
 ALS).
 But this is the topic for another blogpost.
 Now we are going to create Spark Scala project in Intellij Idea IDE.

 Create Spark Scala project in Intellij Idea

 I decided to use Intellij Idea Community Edition and I am going to show how to run Apache Spark programs written in Scala using this IDE.
 I assume that you have already installed the IDE, Scala plugin, SBT and JDK.
-If not, first follow the instructions: install SBT and JDK,install Intellij Idea and Scala plugin.
-The instructions below tested on Ubuntu and Windows.
-Should work for Mac OS as well.
+If you do not have them installed, do that first:

 1. Create Scala project

 Once you have everything installed, first step is to create SBT-based Scala project.
-Your JDK, Scala and SBT versions may vary.
+Your JDK, Scala and SBT versions may vary but make sure that they are compatible with Spark libraries that you are going to use.

 2. Add libraries

-Next step is to add the libraries to the project.
-For this purpose update the content of the
+Next step is to add a few Spark libraries to the project.
+To do that, update the content of the

 build.sbt file simply by copying and pasting the code below.
-In this example I added Spark core library only.
+In this example I added Spark Core and Spark SQL libraries.
 If you need to use other libraries, you can find them in Maven repository.

 ALT + F12) and type: